-Masdar, as part of a consortium, developed the third phase of Mohammed bin Rashid Al Maktoum Solar Park (MBR) Solar Park in Dubai.
+Masdar developed the third phase of Mohammed bin Rashid Al Maktoum (MBR) Solar Park in Dubai as part of a consortium.

 Phase 3 consists of 800 megawatts (MW), powers 240,000 homes and contributes to climate change mitigation by offsetting 1.4 million tonnes of CO2 emissions per year.
 It is part of what will be the largest single-site solar park in the world, with a planned capacity of 5,000MW by 2030.

 Owned by Dubai Electricity and Water Authority (DEWA), phase 3 was developed by Shuaa Energy 2, the project company that includes Masdar, EDF Renewables and DEWA.
 A Masdar and EDF consortium won the project in July 2016, after offering the lowest recorded bid for a solar plant at the time, valued at 2.99 US cents per kilowatt-hour (kW/h).